Colorectal Cancer Screening

 What is colorectal cancer?

-Colorectal cancer (CRC) happens when an adenomatous polyp or pre-cancerous growth forms from the normal tissue lining your colon.
-This process can take 10-15 years or longer.
+Colorectal cancer (CRC) happens when an adenomatous polyp (a pre-cancer growth) forms from the normal tissue lining your colon.
+This process can take 10 to 15 years or longer.
 Many people have no symptoms of this polyp or growth.
-Some may have symptoms such as bleeding, weight loss, or a change in bowel habits.
+If there are symptoms, you may have bleeding, weight loss, or a change in your bowel habits.

 How often is colorectal cancer found?

 There are about 150,000 new cases of colorectal cancer diagnosed in the United States each year.
-The risk of colon cancer is much higher if you have a family history of colorectal cancer, especially in the well-defined inherited cases of familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).
+The risk of colon cancer is much higher if you have a family history of colorectal cancer, especially in cases of familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).

-Your chance of having a polyp or cancer goes up as you get older, especially for people in their 50s-80s.
-It is important that polyp(s) are found before they become cancerous and/or to find cancer in its earliest stage.
-When colorectal cancers are found in the earliest stage, the five-year survival rate is 9 out of 10 people.
+Your chance of having a polyp or cancer goes up as you get older, especially if you are in your 50s to 80s.
+It is important that polyp(s) are found before they become cancerous and/or to find cancer as early as possible.

 How are pre-cancerous polyps or early cancers found?